WebAssembly/wasi-filesystem/path-resolution.md

 paths are not permitted, and there is no global namespace.
 All path accesses are relative to a base directory handle.

-Path resolution is constrained to occur within the subfilesystem referenced by the base handle.
+Path resolution is constrained to occur within the sub-filesystem referenced by the base handle.
 Information about the filesystem outside of the base directory handles is not visible.
 In particular, it's not permitted to use paths that temporarily step outside the sandbox with something like